ferozk122333/schoolsystem-managenent/README.md

-this is a automatic school management system
+this is a automatic school management system tomi hina okul poran